swaks1/iot-rest-api/README.md

 # iot-rest-api
-NodeJS and Express RESTful Api
+NodeJS and Express RESTful Api and ESP8266 SoC

 To Start: